Teerasak-Mairoddee/Player-Controller/README.md

 # Key Aspects
 1) Hit Boxes - Making sure all hitboxes had essential roles to play.
 Many games utilise hitboxes to determine a more complex level of accuracy.
 2) Timing - Timing is everything.
 Hardcore games like the Soul's series and the likes of For Honor require timings by the millisecond which have influenced my own parry timings.
 3) Scalablilty - The options moving forward are endless.
 Could be easily converted into a quick reaction based mobile game.
-The main visoion was a Couch Co-Op story platformer.
+The main vision was a Couch Co-Op story platformer.

 # Why?
 My Other roommate who is currently taking a Comp Sci degree came to me with a suggestion to make a game together.